MaxHalford/maxhalford.github.io/content/blog/sklearn-text-classifier-memory-footprint-reduction.md

 Total                        5.0 kB
 ```

 We've reduced the model's memory consumption by a whopping factor of ~545.
-We've done this without impacting the memory's accuracy.
+We've done this without impacting the model's accuracy.
 It's a free win!
 Note that you could push the envelope even further by reducing the precision of the coefficient matrix to 32 bits instead of 64 bits, but the savings would be marginal.